ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 [Web application]

-There is a peculiar problem with the HTML **target** attribute that many people are not aware of.
+There is a peculiar problem with some special uses of the HTML **target** attribute and JavaScript `window.open()` that web developers are not aware of.
 Let’s explain the problem, and some partial solutions.

 In HTML, **&lt;a href=...>** creates a hyperlink.
-The HTML construct **&lt;a href=... target=...>** creates a hyperlink where, if you click on it, it creates a new “target”.
-The default value for target is **&#95;self**; if you set **target**, a common one is **target="&#95;blank”** which creates the target in a new tab.
+The HTML construct **&lt;a href=... target=...>** creates a hyperlink where, if you click on it, it creates a new named “target”.
+Using **target="&#95;blank”** creates the target in a new tab.
+Historically setting **target="&#95;blank”** could be a vulnerability, but the [HTML specification has been modified so **&#95;blank** is no longer a problem](https://html.spec.whatwg.org/#following-hyperlinks) and modern browsers implement this fix.

+However, there's a special case you still need to worry about.
+If you do *all* of these things at the same time you may have a security problem:

+1. The new page being loaded is from some (other) system you don't totally trust.
+2. Use HTML tag "a" with a named target or use JavaScript **window.open()** with named target,
+3. The named target is something *other* than **&#95;self** (the default for HTML's a tag), **&#95;blank** (the default for JavaScript's **window.open()**), **&#95;parent**, or **&#95;top**, *and*

+Where possible, when loading pages from other sites, don't use named targets (other than the safe ones listed above).
+If you really must use this unusual circumstance, fix this in HTML by adding **rel="noopener"** to the "a" tag.

-But what many don’t realize is that a value of “**target**” other than the default “**&#95;self**” may, in some cases, create a vulnerability.
-Because of the way it works, the page being linked to runs in the *same* process as the calling page.
-As a result, on a click the receiving page gains partial control over the linking page, *even if they are from different origins*.
-The primary way this happens is through the **window.opener** value.
-The receiving page can do things like force the *calling* page to navigate to a different page (e.g., **window.opener.location.href = newURL**), provide a new page that looks like the old one (even though it is in a different place), and fool the user into doing something on the “same” page that is not the same at all.
-A related problem is that the new page may also get “referrer” information that you might not have expected.
+Explaining why this odd combination is a security problem is complicated.
+The underlying problem is that web browsers need to support legacy systems.
+Fundamentally, when there is a named target, the browser will re-use an existing window by that name, or create one if there aren't any.
+The browser will then provide that window with an "opener" value set to its requestor.
+This was a common pattern for older websites to implement pop-ups.
+This approach is fine if the named window was trusted and cooperative.
+However, this provides a mechanism for the newer page to manipulate the web page of its caller.
+This enables, for example, "tabnapping", where the new site tricks the user by controlling another tab.
+If no countermeasure is taken, The receiving page can do things like force the *calling* page to navigate to a different page (e.g., **window.opener.location.href = newURL**), provide a new page that looks like the old one (even though it is in a different place), and fool the user into doing something on the “same” page that is not the same at all.

-The same kind of problem can happen in JavaScript.
-JavaScript’s “**window.open**” has a default target of “**&#95;blank**”; since that is not “**&#95;self**”, the *default value* of **window.open()** is insecure.
-Again, it will open a window that loads another page that is simultaneously given control over its calling page, *even if* they have different origins.

-Of course, if you can trust that other page, that is not a security problem.
-So using a target value is often not a problem as long as you are referring to your *own* site.
-But if you are referring to another site, this may be more of a concern - are you sure you can trust it?
-Even if you trust your own or another site, it might be unwise to allow this - what happens if someone breaks into that part or that other site?
-Again, there is the principle of least privilege - we don’t want to give privileges if we don’t need to.
-This can also be a minor performance problem; page performance may suffer due to use of a shared process.

-The simplest solution is to avoid using **target=...** in HTML, and always set **target="&#95;self"** when calling JavaScript **window.open()...** especially for links to user-generated content and external domains.
-If you decide to use HTML **target=**, also use **rel="noopener noreferrer"**.
-The “**noopener**” tells the web browser to *not* allow the JavaScript to gain control over the referring window (so **window.opener** won’t give access to it).
-The ”**noreferrer**” prevents passing on the referrer information to the new tab/window ([*Security Vulnerability and Browser Performance Impact of Target=”&#95;blank”*](https://medium.com/@darrensimio/security-vulnerability-and-browser-performance-impact-of-target-blank-80e5e67db547) by Darren Sim, 2019).
+This used to be a more common problem, because at one time this also impacted **&#95;blank**.
+Today browsers automatically add **rel="noopener"** when **&#95;blank** is the target.
+The other named targets listed above are from the same origin, so again the problem can't happen.
+But developers must handle these other less-common cases themselves.

+You may see some documents recommending the use of **rel="noreferrer"**, though there's no known problem today if you don't change the browser's referrer default.
+Modern browsers by default now have a setting of "strict-origin-when-cross-origin"; that means that when a different origin is loaded, the new origin sees the domain but *not* the path or other details about the page the user was viewing before.
+As long as you're happy with that default, or set an even stricter one, you're fine.
+However, if you set a looser value (and be careful before doing that), **rel="noreferrer"** will prevent that detailed information from getting to the other site.
+You can combine **noopener** and **noreferrer* as **rel="noopener noreferrer"**.

+A historical discussion of these problems, before the defaults were changed, can be found in ([*Security Vulnerability and Browser Performance Impact of Target=”&#95;blank”*](https://medium.com/@darrensimio/security-vulnerability-and-browser-performance-impact-of-target-blank-80e5e67db547) by Darren Sim, 2019).

 #### Quiz 4.8: HTML **target** and JavaScript **window.open()**

-\>\>In an HTML anchor (**&lt;a href=...>**) to another site, if you use **target=...** with a value other than **&#95;self**, be sure to also set “**rel**” to “**noopener noreferrer**” prevent control by that other site of the originating tab.
+\>\>In an HTML anchor (**&lt;a href=...>**) to another site, if you use **target=...** with a value such as **new&#95;window**, be sure to also set “**rel**” to "**noopener**" or “**noopener noreferrer**” to prevent control by that other site of the originating tab.
 True or False?<<

 (x) True